lastzero/test-tools/README.md

 You can use TestTools\Fixture\FileFixture.php to easily make any existing classes work with file based fixtures.
 Have a look at the Doctrine fixture connection class (TestTools\Doctrine\FixtureConnection.php) to see an example.
+It works as a wrapper (see wrapperClass option) for the standard connection class.

-The basic concept is described by Martin Fowler:
+The basic concept of self initializing fixtures is described by Martin Fowler and can be applied to all types of external data stores (databases) and services (SOAP/REST):

 http://martinfowler.com/bliki/SelfInitializingFake.html

 Composer can be used to add this library to your project: